jx1273/suite-admin/README.md

 This is not a starter project (template) though.
 More components will be added later.

+> In migration-tailwind-v4 branch Almost all functions have been migrated to tailwindcss v4.

 ## Features
 - [x] Light/Dark Mode
 - [x] Global Search Command